steff880/MS2-project-Cottage/README.md

 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)

 - One error found - Property backdrop-filter doesn't exist : blur(14px);.
-I used this property to add blurred effect on the cards behind the text.
+I used this property to add a blurred effect on the cards behind the text.
 Used in Cottages page.
 Could not find a way around it.
 - Warnings are either from vendor prefixes or bootstrap.

 ### [JSHint](https://jshint.com/)